Industrial Workwear for Photographers

 Don’t buy the cheapest safety boots because you think you’ll wear them only once or twice per year.

-Today on a construction site, since the elevators weren’t operating in a partially built nine-storey building, I had to take the stairs from ground floor to rooftop and back to the ground floor – twice.
+The elevators weren’t operating today at a construction site for a nine-storey building.
+I had to take the stairs from ground floor to rooftop and back to the ground floor – twice.
 This was followed by climbing the stairs in a five-storey parking garage.
-A lot of walking!
+A lot of walking on hard concrete steps!

 I also had to walk through a field of four-inch-deep mud surrounding the site to get a particular camera angle.
 Low-rise safety shoes would have been submerged in the mud.
 By the way, keep a pair of street shoes, extra socks, a large plastic bag and maybe even a change of pants in your car so you don’t have to wear dirty work boots in your car.

 Having comfortable boots is very important.
-If you do buy safety boots, consider wearing them around the house for a couple weeks to break them in.
+If you do buy safety boots, wear them for walks around the block for a couple weeks to break them in.

 Hard hats must be CSA approved.
 ANSI approval is close but not quite the same.
 Get a Class E hard hat that is either Type I or, better yet, Type II.